Would you prefer to view this website based on your location?

 Around 2 out of 10 potential EV drivers worry about not being able to pay hassle-free at charging stations

-Dutch potential EV drivers are most confident about being able to pay to charge their electric car hassle-free, whilst French potential EV drivers are the most worried about it.
-However, amongst German and UK’s current EV drivers 21% of them are not optimistic about being able to pay without difficulties.
+Dutch potential EV drivers are most confident about being able to pay to charge their electric car hassle-free, while French potential EV drivers are the most worried about it.
+However, among German and UK’s current EV drivers 21% of them are not optimistic about being able to pay without difficulties.

 Around 2 out of 10 potential EV drivers worry about not being able to pay hassle-free at charging stations